-When you read your textbook, the newspaper, magazine articles, or any other types of publications, you are reading expository writing.
+When you read a textbook, the news, magazine articles, or any other types of publications, you are reading expository writing.
 When you write answers for an essay test, you use the expository form.

 In an expository paragraph, you give information.
 You explain a subject, give directions, or show how something happens.
 In expository writing, linking words like first, second, then, and finally are usually used to help readers follow the ideas.